dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 ...
 ```

 Since we rely on CPU registers, we need to target our binary for specific system architectures.
-One way to achieve this is to provide a `—-target` flag.
+One way to achieve this is to set a `--target` flag to the `bpf2go` command (actually `clang` internally).

 ```go [main.go]{3}
 package main